Federal Financial Aid

 Stafford Loans come in two types, subsidized and unsubsidized loans.
 For subsidized loans, the government pays interest on the loan while the student is in school.
 Eligibility is based on financial need.
 For unsubsidized loans, all interest is paid by the borrower.
 (However, interest payments may be deferred by adding their amount to the principal.)
 The grace period for Stafford Loans is six months after graduation or un-enrolling from the college.

 The Federal PLUS Loan is one option for covering the difference between any financial aid that has been awarded and the total estimated cost of education, as approved by the Office of Financial Aid.
 PLUS Loans are based on the credit standing of the borrower rather than on financial need.
-To learn how to apply, visit the Office of Financial Aid PLUS overview.
+To learn how to apply, visit the Federal Student Aid PLUS Loan Application site.
 Payment generally begins 60 days after the second disbursement.
 In other words, repayment typically begins while the student is still in school.